Want to be a more productive writer? The last thing you want to do it be constantly working and not really making any progress.

 It’s so easy to get into Busy Work, but what you need is actual productivity, not just activity.
 Check out these ideas for boosting that productivity.

-Try and come to your desk (or wherever you do your writing) with a plan.
+Try to come to your desk (or wherever you do your writing) with a plan.
 If you have an outline go through and decide what part of your novel you want to write that day (don’t feel you have to go chronologically either).

-I always find that if I chew over a scene idea for a day that when I finally sit down to write, I know exactly what I am writing.
-It might be a 200 word scene or a 2000 word scene.
+I always find that if I chew over a scene idea for a day, that when I finally sit down to write, I know exactly what I am writing.
+It might be a 200-word scene or a 2000 word scene.

 The quantity is not important, having a specific idea of what to write when you sit down, will help.
 It is certainly better than wasting 2 hours staring at the ceiling trying to come up with something.

 Block your time

 This works especially if you have an idea of what you want to write.
 Set yourself a time, 15mins, 40mins.
 Whatever you think you need to complete that scene you have been brain-chewing.